Saint Georges Crypt Leeds 1968

 This industrial wasteland was not the only place where we sought our adventures.
 On the eastern outskirts of Wakefield was Heath Common a high hill, thick with gorse, it overlooked the city.
 Heath Old Hall an ancient manor house whose black fortified silhouette was visible against the skyline rising out of the hillside woodland as a backdrop to this landscape and was the view from our windows.
 It was haunted by the 'Blue Lady' as legend has it ended up down a hole near the river called 'Bolles' hole.

-The building was Inexplicably only ‘half’ pulled down, leaving huge elaborate chimney pots balanced on the one remaining wall some four storeys high.
+The building was Inexplicably only ‘half’ pulled down, leaving huge elaborate chimney pots balanced on one of the remaining walls some four storeys high.